This page updated 28 Dec 2007

 The screenshot above is similar to the way my copy of TMG generally appears.
 Why does your screen look different?
 Because I have customized my basic layout to fit my preferences, work habits, and screen size; added a custom toolbar so my most oft-used features are a single click away; and applied accents to color-code my ancestors, cousins, and more.
 I'm not suggesting you would want to see the same screen I do, but hopefully the sections below will suggest some ways you can make your copy of TMG work best for you.

 You can adjust the size of the main program window on your screen (you may not want it to fill the whole screen).
 You can select which individual windows that will display within the main window, and set the size and position of each of them.
-You can adjust the widths of columns in many screens.
+You can adjust the widths of columns in many windows.
 You can select which toolbars will be visible, and their position on the screen.
 Each such arrangement created this way is called a "Layout."
 You can save your Layout so it will appear when you open TMG next time.
 You can even save a number of different Layouts for different types of work you do and recall them when needed.
 For details, see my article on Working with Layouts.

-List Fonts - many of the screens are "Lists" - the Person View in the Details screen, the Children and Siblings screens, the Picklist, and many other screens such as Master Source List, list of citations, etc. You can set the font type used for these lists and the size of that font, in Preferences > Program Options > Lists.
+List Fonts - many of the windows are "Lists" - the Person View in the Details window, the Children and Siblings windows, the Picklist, and many other windows such as Master Source List, List of Citations, etc. You can set the font type used for these lists and the size of that font, in Preferences > Program Options > Lists.
 Enter the desired size in the "Minimum font size" field.
-(You can set a minimum/maximum range for the font size if you choose the "TMG 5/6 method of window resizing" at Preferences > Program Options > Other, or if using TMG 6.)
+(You can set a minimum/maximum range for the font size if you choose the "TMG 5/6 method of window resizing" at Preferences > Program Options > Other.)

 Tree and Person View Fonts - can also be set, but work a bit differently.
-They always adjust according to the size of the screen, but you can adjust their starting point in Preferences > Program Options > Other.
+They always adjust according to the size of the window, but you can adjust their starting point in Preferences > Program Options > Other.
 You may need to experiment with this setting a bit to get the size you like.

 Prompt/Warning Font size - you can set the size of the font used in the prompt and warning screen in Preferences > Program Options > Other.